Super Lawyers

 You really need to keep in mind that this is just wild speculation.
 No one knows what the settlement value will be for the Zostavax lawsuits.
 We are throwing a few darts on the board to try to guess about the possible range of settlement values in the Zostavax litigation because people want to hear theories and speculation on the monetary value of their potential claims.
 Remember, civil lawsuits are about money and there is nothing wrong with curiosity as to how much money you might get for your claim.

-These Zostavax settlement predictions were made before these lawsuits were dismissed.
+Again, these Zostavax settlement predictions were made before these lawsuits were dismissed.
 These projections assumed that the cases are successful.
 Let’s be realistic.
-The odds of that have dropped dramatically.
-If you are one of the 2,013 plaintiffs in the Zostavax MDL, there is a real chance your lawsuit will amount to nothing.
-That said, there is reason to be hopeful that the 3rd Circuit views the scientific issues in the case differently than the MDL judge.
+If you are one of the 2,013 plaintiffs in the Zostavax MDL, the overwhelming likelihood is that your lawsuit will amount to nothing.
+We are sorry about that.
+It is absolutely unfair.

 Client Reviews